Kaneki-x/VoiceWaveView/README.md

 I work as Android Development Engineer at Meili-inc Group.

-If you have any questions or want to make friends with me, please feel free to contact me : [549829925#qq.com](mailto:imtangqi@qq.com "Welcome to contact me")
+If you have any questions or want to make friends with me, please feel free to contact me : [chenjianbo2222#gmail.com](mailto:chenjianbo2222@gmail.com)

 ## License